OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 To drape satellite or aerial imagery over the top of the DEM, in the **Raster Surfaces** controls click on the **Surface Attributes** drop down menu and select "color".
-Select "New Map" to pick the overlay image.
-In the Spearfish dataset "`spot.image`" in PERMANENT is a good choice; in the North Carolina dataset "`lsat7_2002_50`" in PERMANENT is a good choice.
+Select "New Map" to pick the overlay image; "`spot.image`" in the PERMANENT mapset is a good choice.
 Finally, click "*Accept*" and then once back at the main window click on the "*Draw*" button in the top-left, just under the File menu.

 Other things to try
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~